 Drugs Affecting Peripheral Resistance

-The first one will be what we call, ACE inhibitors.
-As you can imagine, that’s going to inhibit this enzyme here, essentially knocking that out so that we’re not getting the conversion of angiotensin I to angiotensin II which is such a potent vasoconstrictor that is going to increase peripheral resistance significantly.
+These types of drugs inhibit the angiotensin-converting enzyme (ACE).
+They are essentially knocking these enzymes out so that we’re not getting the conversion of angiotensin I to angiotensin II which is such a potent vasoconstrictor that is going to increase peripheral resistance significantly.

 Drugs Affecting Cardiac Output